 A Guide to Romanesque Architecture

-Romanesque was a major style of medieval architecture that was popular in Western Europe in the 11th and 12th centuries CE.
-It's the direct predecessor of better-known Gothic architecture.
-Here's everything you need to know about Romanesque.
+Romanesque was a style of medieval architecture popular in Western Europe in the 1000s and 1100s.
+Here’s everything you need to know about Romanesque.

-Text in Manuscripts – Day Four of Medieval Manuscripts
+Text in Manuscripts – Day 4

 Carmina Burana